pip-services/pip-services-docs/content/en/net/tutorials/client_library/step5.md

 ```

 This test differs from the previous one mainly in that we aren’t running the microservice’s components in the test itself.
 Instead, we are configuring our client to connect to the microservice, which will be running in our Docker container.
 Another difference is that we will be deleting all data from the microservice before each test, so that our test always starts off with a clean DB.
 Before we can start testing, we need to get our containerized microservice up and running.
-To do this, run the command:
+To do this, we run the command:

 ```bash
 docker-compose -f ./docker/docker-compose.dev.yml up